GaMeNu/GaMeNu/README.md

 I may learn JS and WebDev at some point...

-And that point is NEVER!!!!!!!
-AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
+And that point is NEVER!!!

+AAAHAAAHAHAHA!

 I depracate repositories faster than Sonic on Coke, but I usually don't private them, feel free to fork 'em (according to repositories' licensing terms, usually GPL v3)!